ggzaragoza/Zaragoza-HW-Wk10-TeamProfGen/README.md

 Demonstration video: <a href="https://watch.screencastify.com/v/U2E10aHoY5AChRhDxLPt">https://watch.screencastify.com/v/U2E10aHoY5AChRhDxLPt</a>
 ## Testing
 Test suites were included in this repository.
 Run 'npm test' to monitor the code for each class of employee.

+Shoutout to my boyfriend and friends in advance for letting me use their names in my sample HTML.
 ## Contributions
 Users are welcome to download or fork/clone this repository and add improvements or updates.
 Feel free to reach out below as well!
 ## License